‹ cd ~/notescustom-lab-equipment.txt

 A catalog instrument does 90% of what you needBuy it.
 Adapt the protocol.
 Custom exists for the cases where adaptation breaks the science.

-The rig is critical to the lab's output for years, and nobody's career should depend on maintaining itHave it built professionally, with docs, spares list, and source code in the lab's hands.
+The rig is critical to the lab's output for years, and nobody's career should depend on maintaining itHave it built professionally, with docs, a spares list, and source code in the lab's hands.

 What a custom rig should ship with

-The procurement path (use the small-purchase lane)
+The procurement path: use the small-purchase lane

 What it costs with us